Powered by ProofFactor - Social Proof Notifications

 11. The tragic hero archetype seen through Creon and Antigone

-12. Comparing Antigone and Ismene: sisters divided by ethics and duty
+12. Comparing Antigone and Ismene as sisters divided by ethics and duty

 13. The narrative structure that enhances the emotional depth of Sophocles’ play Antigone